kohsuke/spark/docs/sql-ref-syntax-aux-show-databases.md

 ---
 layout: global
-title: SHOW DATABASE
+title: SHOW DATABASES
-displayTitle: SHOW DATABASE
+displayTitle: SHOW DATABASES
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with